CCTV Headquarters

-Background and Critical Reception
+Background and critical reception

 Architecture critics claim that "Mr. Koolhaas, of the Office for Metropolitan Architecture, has always been interested in making buildings that expose the conflicting energies at work in society, and the CCTV building is the ultimate expression of that aim," thus giving rise to "the slippery symbolism of its exterior."
+According to Koolhaas, the design embodies his "optimism about the intentions of the Chinese state", which he describes as better able to care for the public system than Western capitalism.

 The main building is not a traditional tower, but a loop of six horizontal and vertical sections covering 473000 m2 of floor space, creating an irregular grid on the building's façade with an open center.
 The construction of the building is considered to be a structural challenge, especially because it is in a seismic zone.
 Rem Koolhaas has said the building "could never have been conceived by the Chinese and could never have been built by Europeans.
 It is a hybrid by definition".
+The loop of its design is intended to symbolize concepts of collectivity, communication, continuity, and integration.
 Because of its radical shape, it is said that a taxi driver first came up with its nickname dà kùchǎ (大裤衩), roughly translated as "big boxer shorts".
 Locals often refer to it as "big pants".

 The building was built in three buildings that were joined to become one and a half buildings on 30 May 2007.
 In order not to lock in structural differentials, this connection was scheduled in the early morning when the steel in the two towers cooled to the same temperature.
 The CCTV building was part of a media park intended to form a landscape of public entertainment, outdoor filming areas, and production studios as an extension of the central green axis of the CBD.

 The Office for Metropolitan Architecture won the contract from the Beijing International Tendering Co. to construct the CCTV Headquarters and the Television Cultural Center by its side on 1 January 2002, after winning an international design competition.
 The jury included architect Arata Isozaki and critic Charles Jencks.
 It is among the first of 300 new towers in the new Beijing CBD.
 Administration, news, broadcasting, and program production offices and studios are all contained inside.

-CCTV Headquarters was officially opened by the Chairman on 1 January 2008.
+CCTV Headquarters was officially opened by the chairman on 1 January 2008.
 Among the distinguished guests at the opening were Hu Jintao, Jiang Zemin, Wen Jiabao and Guo Jinlong.

-CCTV Headquarters went on to be feted by architecture critics as perhaps "the greatest work of architecture built in this century,", and was awarded the 2013 Best Tall Building Worldwide from the Council on Tall Buildings and Urban Habitat.
+CCTV Headquarters went on to be feted by architecture critics as perhaps "the greatest work of architecture built in this century", and was awarded the 2013 Best Tall Building Worldwide from the Council on Tall Buildings and Urban Habitat.